 It aimed to help schools meet and exceed the best practice recommendations of the National School Food Plan.

 - Fairchildes Primary

-The schools want to move children and adults away from sweet, fizzy drinks and foods high in fat, salt and sugar.
-They want to entice pupils back to school dinners by offering more nutritious menus and improving the overall dining experience.
+The schools wanted to move children and adults away from sweet, fizzy drinks and foods high in fat, salt and sugar.
+They wanted to entice pupils back to school dinners by offering more nutritious menus and improving the overall dining experience.